 There are a few things that you can do if you are student in Residential Living.

-Washburn University has three wireless networks for students, facutly, staff and/or guests to use.
+Washburn University has three wireless networks for students, faculty, staff and/or guests to use.
 They are named WashburnGuest, Washburn, and WUPrivate.

 The WashburnGuest network is for short term guest access.
 Guests visiting Washburn University or Washburn Institute of Technology may use the WashburnGuest network for up to three days.
 WashburnGuest is restricted to a few common Internet applications.
 See Conference and Guest Access for more details.